SingaporeLUG/singaporelug.org/index.md

 layout: content
 ---

-# Free Software, Free Society

-### About
+##  Singapore GNU/Linux User Group

-we are the fans of open source in Singapore, totally non-business and non-profit, just like it and just for fun, please feel free to [join us](https://singaporelug.org/join). [https://github.com/singaporelug](https://github.com/singaporelug)
+We are the fans of open source in Singapore, totally non-business and non-profit, just like it and just for fun, please feel free to [join us](https://singaporelug.org/join). [https://github.com/singaporelug](https://github.com/singaporelug)

 ### Features